PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

 * post testing at development and testing env, jenkins can be used for CI and CID
  * Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery

+* Datastore is no sql and is queried through GQL (Graph Query Language)